 Energy consumption is directly linked to greenhouse gas emissions and climate change.
-Gildan’s greatest sources of energy are biomass, bunker fuel and electricity.
-Bunker fuel is used primarily to heat water necessary for our dyeing and compacting process – it is classified as “direct energy”.
-The balance originates from purchased electricity, classified as “indirect energy”.
-Our yarn-spinning facilities in the United States represents a large part of the electricity we use.
-Gildan has recently established the following reduction target: reduce energy intensity resulting from our owned operations by 20% by 2015 from our 2010 baseline.
+Gildan’s main sources of energy include biomass, bunker fuel and electricity.
+Bunker fuel and biomass are used primarily to heat water necessary for our dyeing and compacting process and are classified as “direct energy”.
+The balance of required energy comes from purchased electricity, which is classified as “indirect energy”.
+Our textile and hosiery facilities as well as our yarn spinning facilities in the United States account for a large part of the electricity we use.
+Gildan established an energy intensity reduction target for our owned facilities of 20% by 2015, when compared to our 2010 baseline.

-- 70% of the energy consumption was from direct sources
+70.8% of the energy consumption was from direct sources, distributed as follows

-Gildan’s 2010 baseline year numbers have been normalized according to an adjusted baseline including Gildan’s mergers, acquisitions and divestitures since 2010.
-For more details on the methodology used for baseline adjustment, please refer to our reporting section.
+Gildan’s numbers have been normalized according to an adjusted baseline to include mergers, acquisitions and divestitures since 2010.
+For more details on the methodology used for the baseline adjustment, please refer to our reporting section.